changeworld/azure-docs.pl-pl/articles/load-balancer/quickstart-load-balancer-standard-public-portal.md

 6. Zamknij sesję protokołu RDP na maszynie wirtualnej *myVM1*.
 7. Powtórz kroki od 1 do 6, aby zainstalować usługi IIS i zaktualizowany plik iisstart.htm na maszynach *myVM2* i *myVM3*.

-## <a name="test-the-load-balancer"></a>Przetestuj Load Balancer
+## <a name="test-the-load-balancer"></a>Test the Load Balancer
 1. Znajdź publiczny adres IP dla usługi Load Balancer na ekranie **Przegląd**.
-Wybierz pozycję **wszystkie usługi** w menu po lewej stronie, wybierz pozycję **wszystkie zasoby**, a następnie wybierz pozycję **myPublicIP**.
+Select **All services** in the left-hand menu, select **All resources**, and then select **myPublicIP**.

 2. Skopiuj publiczny adres IP, a następnie wklej go na pasku adresu przeglądarki.
 W przeglądarce jest wyświetlana domyślna strona internetowego serwera usług IIS.

    ![Internetowy serwer usług IIS](./media/tutorial-load-balancer-standard-zonal-portal/load-balancer-test.png)

-Aby wyświetlić Load Balancer Dystrybuuj ruch między wszystkimi trzema maszynami wirtualnymi, można dostosować domyślną stronę każdego z serwerów sieci Web usług IIS na maszynie wirtualnej, a następnie wymusić odświeżenie przeglądarki sieci Web na komputerze klienckim.
+To see the Load Balancer distribute traffic across all three VMs, you can customize the default page of each VM's IIS Web server and then force-refresh your web browser from the client machine.

 ## <a name="clean-up-resources"></a>Oczyszczanie zasobów

-Gdy grupa zasobów, Load Balancer i wszystkie pokrewne zasoby nie będą już potrzebne, usuń je.
-W tym celu wybierz grupę zasobów (*myResourceGroupSLB*), która zawiera Load Balancer, a następnie wybierz pozycję **Usuń**.
+When no longer needed, delete the resource group, Load Balancer, and all related resources.
+To do so, select the resource group (*myResourceGroupSLB*) that contains the Load Balancer, and then select **Delete**.

 ## <a name="next-steps"></a>Następne kroki

-W tym przewodniku szybki start utworzono usługa Load Balancer w warstwie Standardowa, dołączono do niego maszyny wirtualne, skonfigurowano regułę ruchu Load Balancer, sondę kondycji, a następnie przetestowano Load Balancer.
+In this quickstart, you created a Standard Load Balancer, attached VMs to it, configured the Load Balancer traffic rule, health probe, and then tested the Load Balancer.
 Aby dowiedzieć się więcej na temat usługi Azure Load Balancer, przejdź do samouczków dotyczących usługi Azure Load Balancer.

 > [!div class="nextstepaction"]
 > [Samouczki usługi Azure Load Balancer](tutorial-load-balancer-standard-public-zone-redundant-portal.md)